-- All medications approved by the United States Food & Drug Administration (FDA) and used for the direct treatment of cancer are subject to governance within this document. - All hematopoietic growth factors, myeloprotective agents, erythroid maturation agents, fibroblast growth factor 23 inhibitors, antiemetic agents, bone modifying agents, somatostatin analogues, tryptophan hydroxylase inhibitors and otoprotectants for cisplatin induced hearing loss (CIHL) approved by the FDA and used for the supportive treatment of cancer are subject to governance within this document.
-Bevacizumab use for the management of radiation induced necrosis symptoms and tocilizumab use for cytokine release syndrome (CRS) from cancer treatment are also subject to governance within this document. - All other medication uses for the supportive treatment of cancer are outside the scope of this policy. - When EviCore is delegated to perform clinical trial utilization management, routine oncology treatments recognized as standard of care for adult and pediatric members enrolled in a clinical trial are subject to governance within this document. - When EviCore is not delegated for clinical trial utilization management, all oncology medications that will be utilized as part of the clinical trial (including supportive drugs) are outside the scope of this policy. - All oncology medication uses related to hematopoietic stem cell transplantation (including but not limited to mobilization, harvest, transplant, supportive care, and graft vs. host disease) are outside the scope of this policy. - All medication uses that are not associated with the direct treatment of cancer or cancer-related symptoms are outside the scope of this policy.
+- ➤ All medications approved by the United States Food & Drug Administration (FDA) and used for the direct treatment of cancer are subject to governance within this document. - ➤ All hematopoietic growth factors, myeloprotective agents, erythroid maturation agents, fibroblast growth factor 23 inhibitors, antiemetic agents, bone modifying agents, somatostatin analogues, tryptophan hydroxylase inhibitors, and otoprotectants for cisplatin induced hearing loss (CIHL) approved by the FDA and used for the supportive treatment of cancer are subject to governance within this document.
+Bevacizumab products used for the management of radiation induced necrosis symptoms and tocilizumab products used for toxicity related to cancer treatment are also subject to governance within this document. - ◆ All other medication uses for the supportive treatment of cancer are outside the scope of this policy. - ➤ All oncology medication uses related to hematopoietic stem cell transplantation (including but not limited to mobilization, harvest, transplant, supportive care, and graft vs. host disease) are outside the scope of this policy. - ➤ All medication uses that are not associated with the direct treatment of cancer or cancer-related symptoms are outside the scope of this policy.